Fran Williams 07968 177663 firstname.lastname@example.org

-John has also led many creative music workshop projects, facilitating composition and performance for a range of clients.
-Most recently these have included The London Philharmonic Orchestra, The City of London Sinfonia, ENO Baylis, Guildhall School of Music and Drama, Anvil Arts, The Roundhouse and Create2learn.
+John has also led many creative music workshop projects, facilitating composition and performance for a range of clients including The London Philharmonic Orchestra, The City of London Sinfonia, ENO Baylis, Anvil Arts, Britten Sinfonia, The Roundhouse and Sinfonia Viva.
+He is a professor at The Guildhall School of Music and Drama on The Leadership Masters course.

 Jacques was a late-comer to the world of music, not playing an instrument till his last year of school at the age of 16.
 Once he picked up the guitar however, he realised that he had found something worth pursuing for the rest of his life.
 Though he wouldn’t class himself as a guitarist, he is willing to play whatever is needed to get the job done, now playing bass for local Afro-Funk band Papa Le Gal with fellow trainees Olli and Greg.
 He can often be seen dancing in silence to music inside his own head and has now resigned himself to the fact that music has officially taken over his whole body.
 Spent a while rubbing shoulders with special brew guzzling homeless people as a busker in this country and abroad, although the money was good, got fed up with being thought of as a homeless man as he always had a roof over his head.
 Is loving his time with B Sharp as making music with others has always been for him, the best way of learning music, and in John, Glyn and Ralph, he has found some excellent teachers.